Tigers manager Gardenhire announces immediate retirement

-He’s had to oversee a significant rebuild with the Tigers that included a 114-loss season in 2019.

-Gardenhire missed time recently because of stomach issues, and he indicated Saturday that the stress of managing was difficult.

-“It’s been wonderful here, but I also know I have to take care of myself,” Gardenhire said.
+“It’s been wonderful here, but I also know I have to take care of myself,” said Gardenhire, who was nearing the end of his third season with the Tigers.
 “When you come to the ballpark, and you’re stressed out all day, and your hands are shaking, that’s not fun.
-I’ve got grandbabies, I’ve got kids that I need to take care of, and my wife, and as I told Al, I’m going to step back and take care of myself and try to get healthy.”
+I’ve got grandbabies, I’ve got kids that I need to take care of, and my wife.”

 “I’d like to congratulate Gardy on one of the best managerial careers, really in major league baseball history,” Avila said.
 “His leadership and hard work over the last three seasons has put us in a position to get closer to our goal of bringing back winning baseball to Detroit.”

+The 61-year-old Francona, who is in his eighth year with Cleveland, still hopes to return before this season ends.

+Whoever takes over the Detroit managerial job will be tasked with guiding the team through an important stage in its process.
+Pitching prospects Casey Mize and Tarik Skubal had a chance to get some experience in the majors this year, and other young players will be crucial over the next couple seasons.

-Gardenhire took over for longtime Twins manager Tom Kelly and managed the team from 2002-14, going 1,068-1,039.
+Gardenhire took over for longtime Twins manager Tom Kelly and managed Minnesota from 2002-14, going 1,068-1,039.
 Minnesota won the division six times in his first nine seasons at the helm, and he was American League Manager of the Year in 2010.

 He was a bench coach for the Arizona Diamondbacks before returning to the AL Central with the Tigers for the 2018 season.
 Detroit was 132-241 under Gardenhire.